alac/instant_jp_vocab/README.md

 Live translations, vocabulary lists.

 !["Recording of the ai questioning behavior"](docs/image_qanda.gif)
 Ask questions, with the previous lines as context.
+Uses ctrl+enter as a shortcut.

 ## Setup
 1. Install with `pip install -r requirements.txt` and `python -m unidic download`.